[Nikon D2X, 24mm ƒ/2.8, 1/4, ISO 800] Ismael Tarnagda and Jay Shafto wind up a long day in Sabtenga, Burkina Faso.

 I go into the menu, select the AF activation under custom settings, and choose “AF-ON only.”
 This means it will not focus on the lens when I press the shutter.
 It will only fire the camera.
 I am using the AF-ON button on the back of the Nikon D4 to focus.

-By changing these settings, you will notice the camera will stay in focus and shoot a faster frame rate.
+By changing these settings, you will notice the camera stays in focus and shoots at a faster frame rate.
 Great for following a baseball player sliding into a plate and another player trying to tag them, or maybe a football player is running toward you to score.
 You will find more photos tack sharp in a series.

 I generally put my focus point dead center and lock it so I don’t bump it.
 I am trying to get photos of moving subjects; the off-center is too tricky.
 I may crop later for a better composition, but I want the issue to focus first.